 - Adheres to ISO standards and FSCS regulatory requirements.

-- Provides third-party integrations with databases like FCA DB, Royal Mail DB, and others.
+- Provides third-party integrations with databases like FCA DB, Royal Mail DB through API and others.

 - Incorporates data mining, cleansing, enrichment, and reconciliation functionalities.